andrewmanq/UnityMeshTools/README.md

 # UnityMeshTools
 ![Alt Text](https://giant.gfycat.com/CreativeBrownKusimanse.gif)

 Makes mesh creation easier by adding an easily manipulated abstract mesh interface.
+UV maps are automatically applied and scaled to correct proportions.

 # Here are all the methods in theoreticalMesh.cs so far:
 **mesh integration**